Sarah Roberts (subject of vampire legend): Early life and family

 Roberts was one of four children born to William Gargett, a coachman, and Catherine Abbott, who married in Yorkshire in 1864.
 She was born in Burnley in 1872, and in 1881 the family was living in Blackburn.
 Sarah married John Pryce Roberts in St. John’s Church, Blackburn, on 1 March 1892.
 The 1901 United Kingdom census recorded that Sarah and John were weavers and had two children, Frank, born 1892, and William, born 1893.

-In 1901, John Roberts’ younger brother Thomas left his job as the manager of a weaving mill to take up a similar position in Lima, Peru.
+In 1901, John Roberts’s younger brother Thomas left his job as the manager of a weaving mill to take up a similar position in Lima, Peru.
 John went to Peru at least twice, and again in late 1912 or early 1913, taking Sarah with him and leaving their children in England.

 Sarah died on 9 June 1913 in Pisco, Peru.
 Her cause of death is not known.
 An announcement of her death appeared in the obituary column of the Northern Daily Telegraph:

 Roberts:--On the 9th inst., at Pisco, Peru, Sarah Ellen, the beloved wife of John P. Roberts (formerly of 25 Isherwood-street, Blackburn.)
 In her 42nd year.
 Deeply regretted.

 Sarah was buried in Pisco.
 Her headstone reads: